August 10, 2016|

 Admiral Sir Robert Swinburne Lowry, KCB

 Robert Swinburne Lowry, son of Lieutenant General Robert William Lowry, was born 4 March 1854.
 He was educated at the Royal Naval College, Dartmouth.
 As a Midshipman, he was one of three men in HMS Invincible to be awarded the Royal Humane Society Bronze award for saving life off the coast of Gibraltar.
-Lowry was made a lieutenant in the Royal Navy in 1875, Lowry was promoted to the rank of Captain on 30 June, 1896.
+Lowry was made a lieutenant in the Royal Navy in 1875 and promoted to the rank of Captain on 30 June, 1896.

 On the occasion of the King’s birthday, Lowry was appointed an Ordinary Member of the Second Class, or Knight Commander, in the Military Division of the Most Honourable Order of the Bath (K.C.B.) on 3 June, 1913.